22 February – 18 March

-Beetles+Huxley stage the first exhibition devoted entirely to the portraiture of the pioneering Dutch photographer Ruud van Empel.
-The exhibition includes 21 works, including 12 from the photographer’s latest series, Mood, which has never been shown in the UK before.
+Beetles+Huxley to stage the first exhibition devoted entirely to the portraiture of the pioneering Dutch photographer Ruud van Empel.
+The exhibition will include 21 works, including 12 from the photographer’s latest series, Mood, which has never been shown in the UK before.

 Ruud van Empel’s distinctive style has evolved through an on going exploration of the tension between straight photography and digital technology.
 His images are digitally constructed from a synthesis of hundreds of diverse fragments taken from his own photographs.
 He digitally dissects and reconstructs images to create his works, as eyes, noses and lips are collaged together to create brand new faces.
 Ruud van Empel skilfully blends the techniques of collage, painting and photography, forcing the viewer to question their own conceptions of the constructed, and the “real”.

 Throughout his career, Ruud van Empel has made photographs that connect with art history, interweaving references including Dutch Old Masters, German Renaissance painters and early photomontage artists into his work.
 His digitally rendered photographs of children explore notions of youth and innocence.
 Van Empel gathers his imagery from a wide range of sources including his own personal childhood memories.
 The artist meticulously choses clothing that echo the formal Sunday dress that he and his siblings would wear to church as a child.
 This is intended as a comment on the mixed feelings of both oppression and pride that such clothes instilled.
 So integral is the accuracy of such clothing to his work that van Empel often digitally constructs garments from memory by photographing specific materials and patterns and then “stitching” them together.